 Much of our work in Southeast Asia focuses on linking conservation with livelihoods.

-In November 2015, we will be holding the 5th Southeast Asia Botanic Gardens Network Meeting.
-Find out more here.
+In November 2015, the 5th Southeast Asia Botanic Gardens Network Meeting was held at Bali Botanic Gardens.
+Download the conference programme here.

 In southern Cambodia, at Bokor National Park, we have been helping the villagers of O Toch enhance their livelihoods, pilot forest restoration and conserve rare NTFPs species.

-We have assisted in setting up a community protected area within the park made up of a utilisation zone where sustainable harvesting is managed by the local community and a conservation core zone, where harvesting is not allowed.
+We have assisted in setting up a community protected area within the park divided into a utilisation zone where sustainable harvesting is managed by the local community and a conservation core zone, where harvesting is not allowed.

 In the conservation area, highly threatened native trees have been grown.
-A further objective is to develop conservation collections of the local genetic diversity of the Critically Endangered Aquilaria crassna, an agarwood-generating species.
-These will source plant material for further reinforcement programmes of wild populations, as well as for plantations in which trials to artifically induce the generation of the highly sought after agarwood will be carried out.
+As part of this endeavour, a local nursery was set up where, amongst others, the Critically Endangered Aquilaria crassna, an agarwood-generating species, was propagated.
+Saplings are intended at reinforcement programmes of wild populations, as well as are used for plantations to trial the artificial induction of agarwood.

-More information on BGCI's work on agarwood can be found here.
+More information this work can be found here.

 In Vietnam we have been conserving medicinal plants alongside traditional herbalists by establishing reintroduction plots in Bavi National Park.
 We aim to use this model to implement similar community-based projects in Tamdao National Park